-Lina Khatib is the director of the Carnegie Middle East Center in Beirut.
-Previously, she was the co-founding head of the Program on Arab Reform and Democracy at Stanford University’s Center on Democracy, Development, and the Rule of Law.
+Lina Khatib is the Head of the Middle East and North Africa Programme at Chatham House.
+Previously she was the director of the Carnegie Middle East Center in Beirut and prior to that the co-founding head of the Program on Arab Reform and Democracy at Stanford University’s Center on Democracy, Development, and the Rule of Law.
 Her research interests include the international relations of the Middle East, Islamist groups, political transitions, and foreign policy.
-She has also published widely on public diplomacy, political communication, and political participation in the Middle East, with a focus on the visual media.
+She has also published widely on public diplomacy, political communication, and political participation in the Middle East.

-Since 2008, Khatib has been a founding co-editor of the Middle East Journal of Culture and Communication.
+Since 2008, Khatib has been a founding co-editor of the Middle East Journal of Culture and Communication and a research associate at the University of London’s School of Oriental and African Studies.
 From 2010 to 2012, she was a nonresident research fellow at the University of Southern California’s Center on Public Diplomacy.
 She lectured at Royal Holloway, University of London from 2003 to 2010.

 Prior to joining the academic field, Khatib worked in broadcast journalism in Lebanon.